Creating a Tune Bank

 Social media.

 Well, that’s not entirely true.
-The pandemic saw a swell of fiddle tune videos, my favorites being the “365 days of fiddle tunes” series presented by Scotsman Fergal Scahill and my friend, Canadian Patti Kusturok.
-I enjoyed those series and often sent the links to my students, the #madstopfiddlers, for inspiration around tunes we were working on at lessons, but thought these would fade after musicians went back to work in person.
+Fiddlers have been hitting the socials with instructional videos for years now.
+The pandemic saw a swell of fiddle tune videos, my favorites being the “365 days of fiddle tunes” series presented by Scotsman Fergal Scahill (he’s on day 1685!!) and my friend, Canadian Patti Kusturok.
+I enjoyed those series and often sent the links to my students, the #madstopfiddlers for inspiration around tunes we were working on at lessons.
+But, I thought these type of virtual lessons (along with the Zoom & Skype lessons I was doing out of necessity) would quickly fade after musicians went back to work in person.
+That was not exactly the case.
+Just today I was asked to host a virtual jam session (it’s on Feb 2026 if you want to tune in!) and I have been asked more than ever to teach virtual lessons to folks far away from my Northern New York town.

 #TheFiddlersPOV by Gretchen Koehler

 As an educator, I try to keep up with technology, or at least become familiar with what my young students are into.
-My teenage son at the time was having fun with TikTok, which I knew nothing about (or even cared about.)
-With his encouragement though, I started thinking about creating my own page.
-I didn’t like the idea of adding more digital clutter, so I thought of something my students might find useful.
+A few years ago, my teenage son was all about TikTok, which I knew nothing about (or cared about.)
+With his encouragement, I started thinking about creating my own page.
+I didn’t like the idea of adding more digital clutter, so I focused on something that might be “useful.”

-I knew I wasn’t interested in the fuss of being “camera ready,” and loved my idea of shooting only my fingers on the fingerboard to show my double stops, slides, and fingering choices from the fiddler’s point of view. #thefiddlersPOV became my new, fun project.
+I knew I wasn’t interested in the fuss of being “camera ready” and loved my idea of shooting only my fingers on the fingerboard to show my double stops, slides, and fingering choices from the fiddler’s point of view.
+Ah-ha! #thefiddlersPOV became my new, fun project.

-I know in the world of “click bait” you need some sort of “hook,” so I came up with the idea of nail polish (which I do anyway) and colorful backdrops (tablecloths, scarves and blankets from around my house.)
+I knew in the world of “click bait” you need some sort of “hook,” so I leaned into the idea of nail polish (which I do anyway) and colorful backdrops (tablecloths, scarves and blankets from around my house.)
 My goal was to learn my way around TikTok and post 20 tunes before I stopped this silly project.
+I rolled out each video pretty slowly, not thinking this would go very far.

 Don’t get me wrong, I still favor “in-person” tune swaps, but I am happy to send a series of 40-second video clips into the digital world from this fiddler’s point of view.